jundalisay/spblist/content/en/material/fallacies/scam.md

 A very recent large scam was the blockchain company FTX which really was a ponzi scheme.
 Its mechanism is the ignorance of people on how blockchain works.

 The scammer, Sam Bankman-Fried, then exploits this by claiming to be an expert.
+His mastery allows FTX to earn better than other crypto companies.
 Ignorant people then praise him as a genius.

 But since his scam goes against Nature, it will eventually be discovered, and karma will be imposed.

-Here, the time factor exposed the FTX scam, just as public debt implodes after some time.
+Here, the time factor exposed the FTX scam, just as public debt and too-big-to-fail finance implodes after some time.
 This is because the time Element is right below the aether.

 ### Newton is a Slight Mistake, Not a Scam